juanjp600/pge/GUIDELINES.md

 ## Only ever return types by value as const
 This prevents assigning to temporaries.

-**Important: Any type supporting [copy elision](https://en.cppreference.com/w/cpp/language/copy_elision), which includes STL containers, must *never* be returned as const, as doing so would render copy elision impossible.**

 Built-in primitives already behave this way and thus adding the specifier would only introduce visual clutter.

+**Important: Any type that is *movable*, which includes STL containers, must *never* be returned as const, as doing so would render copy elision impossible.**

 **Example:**
 ```cpp